 The female urethra (urethra feminina) is the last of the urinary passages.
 The urinary system is composed of the kidneys, the renal pelvis, the ureter, the urinary bladder, and the urethra.
 The urethra leads from the urinary bladder to the external opening of the urinary tract.

 The female and male urethras function differently.
 While the male urethra works for both the transport of urine and for the ejaculation of sperm, the female urethra is only responsible for the transport of urine and ends independently from the vagina in the vaginal vestibulum.

 Location and structure of the female urethra

 The female urethra begins in the urinary bladder with the ostium urethrae internum and ends with the ostium urethrae externum in the vaginal vestibule (vestibulum vaginae) behind the glans clitoris.
 It is fixed to the vagina’s connective tissue with no mobility.

 The urethral wall consists of 2 layers.
 The inner tunica mucosa changes from the urinary bladder’s urothelium to a multi-layered, non-cornified squamous epithelium of the vaginal vestibule.
 The glandulae urethrales produce mucus.
 Externally, there is the tunica muscularis with longitudinally and circularly arranged smooth bundles of muscles.

-With its length of about 3 – 5 cm, the female urethra is a lot shorter than the male urethra.
+With its length of about 3–5 cm, the female urethra is a lot shorter than the male urethra.
 This facilitates the insertion of a transurethral catheter but has disadvantages as well: the short path enables inflammatory pathogens to reach the bladder and cause cystitis or pyelonephritis.
-Especially with toddlers, it is important to take care of cleanliness to avoid that stool residues get into the vagina.
+Especially with toddlers, it is important to take care of cleanliness to avoid the stool residues from getting into the vagina.